VISIT THE MUSEUM

 - Drinks in closed containers are welcome.
 Open drinks with straws, sippy cups, or coffee mugs are prohibited except in the lobby area and outside.

-- Please alert the front desk staff if you plan on bringing food into the Dino Park.
+- Please alert the front desk staff if you plan on bringing food into our Dino Park.

 - Photography and videography are encouraged!

 - Ticket sales close 30 minutes before closing, so get here early!